dvterrizzi/dvtblog/README.md

-# dvtblog
+# www.dvt.life
-Static blog website
+My place on the web